Internet2/grouper/README.txt

 Note, you either need to run that command in the background, or use a terminal window that will wait for the server to exit.

+If you want to start the hsql database manager, run this command in a new terminal:

+    % java -cp lib/jdbcSamples/hsqldb.jar org.hsqldb.util.DatabaseManager -url jdbc:hsqldb:hsql://localhost/grouper

 ## 4.b Initializing The Database

     % bin/gsh.sh -registry -runscript